-Boring wisdom, so true that it seems worn out.
-Patience to wait by the riverside helps all this to become true...
+Boring wisdom; so true that it seems worn out.
+Patience to wait by the riverside helps all this to become your reality...

 Certainly all I claim does not replace doing what humans must do in their times, swimming in order not to drown, winning some whenever you can, defending yourself with a firm hand and learning to lose some without losing heart.